stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

     w_(i j)(t + 1) = w_(i j) + Delta_E w_(i j) (t) \
     Delta_E w_(i j) = - (partial E) / (partial w_(i j)) = - (partial E) / (partial y_j) (partial y_j) / (partial xi_j) (partial xi_j) / (partial w_(i j))
   $
-)
+)#cite(<mrazovaMultilayeredNeuralNetworks>)

 where $Delta_E w_(i j)$ denotes the change of the Error Function with respect to $w_(i j)$, $E$ the Error Function, $y_j$ the output of the output neuron $j$, $xi_j$ the potential of the neuron $j$ and $w_(i j)$ the weight with index $i$ at layer $j$.

 === Recurrent Neural Networks
-The feedforward #abbr.pla[NN] discussed in @nn are inherently limited to fixed-size, unordered input representations.
+The feedforward #abbr.pla[FNN] discussed in @fnn are inherently limited to fixed-size, unordered input representations.
 This makes them unsuitable for sequential data, where both the order and length of the input can vary.
 To address this limitation, we introduce a class of models specifically designed to process variable-length sequences: #abbr.pla[RNN]

 *Architecture*
 A #abbr.a[RNN] consits of the following components: